programming-formalisms/programming_formalisms_project_autumn_2023/fairytale.md

 The sword was glowing red.

-The sword was definitely not a lightsabre because that would be copyright infringement.
+The sword was definitely not a lightsaber because that would be copyright infringement.

 and they lived happily ever after.
 "Ouch that's hot," Gotho said.